Created on

 set interface-select-method auto

-For further troubleshooting the Active Directory connector on FortiGate, run debug commands.
+For further troubleshooting of the Active Directory connector on FortiGate, run debug commands.

 smbcd: smbcd_process_request:987 got cmd id: 6